Amber Rose Says Kobe Bryant’s Death Inspired Her Forehead Tattoo, Her Boyfriend Got One To Match

 “Explains why @amberrose decided it was ok for her to get her forehead tatted as well,” another wrote with a face palm emoji.

 Wendy Williams is among those who are not a fan of Rose’s tattoo.
-As reported by The Inquisitr, during an episode of The Wendy Williams Show she rhetorically asked why the model would “ruin” her face.
+As reported by The Inquisitr, during an episode of The Wendy Williams Show, she rhetorically asked why the model would “ruin” her face.